casics/dassie/README.md

 Moving old log file to /Users/mhucka/repos/locterms/locterms.log.old Saving user credentials to '/Users/mhucka/repos/locterms/locterms.conf'.
-Extracting database dump from 'data/lcsh-dump.tgz'. database process will be forked and run in the background.
+Extracting database dump from 'data/lcsh-dump.tgz'.
+Database process will be forked and run in the background.
 Starting unconfigured database process. about to fork child process, waiting until server is ready for connections. forked process: 10606 child process started successfully, parent exiting Loading dump into running database instance.
 Note: this step will take time and print a lot of messages.
 If it succeeds, it will print 'finished restoring lcsh-db.terms' near the end.

 2017-09-21T10:38:07.332-0700    using write concern: w='1', j=false, fsync=false, wtimeout=0
 2017-09-21T10:38:07.332-0700    the --db and --collection args should only be used when restoring from a BSON file.
 Other uses are deprecated and will not exist in the future; use --nsInclude instead